NA-MIC/ProjectWeek/PW34_2020_Virtual/README.md

 ## Format

 The format of this virtual event will be different from the in-person ones.
 We will meet daily for 2 hours instead of full days.
-On the first day, each project will be presented using a 5-minute demo or talk.
+Monday's session will include short project presentations in the form of 5-minute demos or talks.
 All demos will be pre-recorded for efficiency.
-The second day will be a discussion about features in 3D Slicer that are new since the last Project Week, and also on design considerations that are relevant for end-to-end solutions (or customizable Slicer apps).
+Tuesday's session will be a discussion about features in 3D Slicer that are new since the last Project Week, and also on design considerations that are relevant for end-to-end solutions (or customizable Slicer apps).
+Wednesday's session will be a question and answer session about 3D Slicer, a "live" version of what takes place asynchronously on the Slicer discourse forum, and will include demostrations of how to use the Segmentation Editor in 3D Slicer.
+Thursday's session will be a discussion on recent advancing in the web and cloud technologies that are being used to create browser based visualization applications and large open databases.
+Friday's session will be a training workshop focused on fostering partnerships with researchers and clinicians in Western Africa.

 ### Agenda
 - Monday: | 12pm-2pm | 5-Minute Demos of All Projects (Moderator Simon Drouin)